nikbearbrown/mba-economics/chapters/14-labor-markets-and-income.md

 **Exercise 5 — Predict an immigration policy effect.** Tell an LLM a hypothetical: a country admits one million additional working-age immigrants over a year, half with college degrees and half without.
 Ask it to predict the effect on (a) native-born wages by skill level, (b) overall GDP, (c) government finances over 5 years and over 30 years.
 Push the LLM to be specific about which effects are large and which are small, and which empirical literature it's drawing on.

-## What comes next

-Chapter 15 — Poverty and Economic Inequality picks up the distributional question this chapter raises.
-Why have incomes diverged the way they have?
-What are the standard measures of inequality?
-What policies actually reduce poverty, and which produce unintended consequences?
-Chapter 16 — Information, Risk, and Insurance covers a different source of market failure (asymmetric information) that affects labor markets among many others.

-**What would change my mind.** The case that monopsony is widespread depends on recent empirical work that may yet be revised as more data accumulate.
-If subsequent studies show that monopsony power is rarer than current estimates suggest — especially in tradeable-services labor markets — the policy implications shift.
-Minimum-wage effects, in particular, become more clearly negative on employment if the typical labor market is closer to the competitive baseline than recent research suggests.

-**Still puzzling.** I do not have a clean account of why labor's share of national income has fallen in most developed economies over the past forty years.
-Multiple candidate explanations exist (technology, globalization, market power, financialization), but their relative contributions are contested.
-The phenomenon is broad enough that no single national policy explanation seems sufficient.

-*Byline: Nik Bear Brown.*
 ---

 ## LLM Exercise — Chapter 14: Labor Markets and Income (Policy Brief Project)